NESCent/Tools-for-Evo-Hack/wiki/Information.md

 You will be staying at the
 \[<http://www.millenniumhotels.com/MCIL.nsf/LU_HOTELDOC/113>$$HotelDescription?OpenDocument
-Millennium Hotel\] in Durham, (2800 Campus Walk Avenue, Durham, NC 27705, telephone: (919) 383 8575).
+Millennium Hotel\] in Durham, (2800 Campus Walk Avenue, Durham, NC 27705, telephone: (919) 383-8575).

-Reservations have been made for 3 nights’ lodging, Wednesday, Aug.
-23 through Friday August 25.
-The current agenda plans for you to arrive on Wednesday, August 23, meet Thursday, Friday and Saturday, departing on Saturday late PM or Sunday, August 26 or 27.
-(The meeting is expected to end about 2 to 3 PM on Saturday).
+Reservations have been made for 4 nights’ lodging, Wednesday, September 6th through Saturday, September 9th.
+The current agenda plans for you to arrive on Wednesday, September 6th, meet Thursday, Friday, and Saturday departing on Sunday, September 10th.
 Check in time at the Millennium Hotel is 3:00 p.m. and check out time is noon.
-Please contact Jeff Sturkey at NESCent via email <jsturkey@nescent.org> or 919-668-4551 to make any changes to your room reservations.
-The rooms will be directly billed to the grant supporting this workshop.
+Please contact Jeff Sturkey at NESCent via email [Jeff Sturkey](mailto:jsturkey@nescent.org) or 919-668-4545 to make any changes to your room reservations.
+The rooms will be directly billed to NESCent.
 We will pay for your room, while you will be responsible for all other incidental room charges, including meals you might charge to your room.
 If you are bringing a roommate, there will be an additional charge of $20.00 per person per night